FTX founder Sam Bankman-Fried arrested in Bahamas

-The Attorney General for the Bahamas said in a statement Monday that the Royal Bahamas police arrested Bankman-Fried after the U.S. notified them of pending criminal charges against the ex-billionaire, noting that the U.S. is “likely” to request extradition.
+The attorney general for the Bahamas said in a statement Monday that the Royal Bahamas Police Force arrested Bankman-Fried after notification from the U.S. of pending criminal charges against the ex-billionaire, noting that the U.S. is “likely” to request extradition.

 Bankman-Fried lives in the Bahamas, which is also where FTX was established and run from until its demise.